Carolinecasey17/Thesis_NLP_GenderBias_AustralianJobDescriptions/README.md

 - t-SNE plot script
 - R descriptive, explorative and plotting analysis

-The final dataset and acquired gender bias dictionary are also attached.
+The final dataset is also attached.

 ✉️ Contact